ASSIST Scholars

-ASSIST (American Secondary Schools for International Students and Teachers) is a nonprofit, international student exchange organization based in the United States and active in more than twenty countries worldwide.
+ASSIST Scholars is a nonprofit, international student exchange organization based in the United States and active in more than thirty countries worldwide.
 ASSIST places academically and extracurricularly excelling international students on one-year merit-based scholarships at American independent secondary schools.

 Structure

 ASSIST is a 501(c)(3) nonprofit organization with tax-exempt status incorporated in the state of Vermont.
 ASSIST is designated by the United States State Department as an authorized Exchange Visitor Program and is listed with the Council on Standards for International Educational Travel.
 This arrangement allows ASSIST to use the services of American facilities and staff overseas and has made possible the endorsement and support of international government officials.
 ASSIST is able to facilitate the issuance of the J-1 visa, under which some of its students study in the United States for one academic year on Exchange Visitor status.

 History

 ASSIST was founded in 1969 by Paul G. Sanderson, Jr., then Suffield Academy’s Director of Admissions, who wanted to enrich American independent secondary schools through an international educational community.
 Sanderson began with a class of 13 students and started ASSIST as an educational and cultural exchange program to bring talented young men and women to study in the United States on one-year scholarships.

 From its original base in Germany, ASSIST has expanded to numerous other countries and has brought students from nations underrepresented in member schools’ student bodies.

 After the death of Sanderson, Kenneth and Betsy Lindfors were appointed to lead ASSIST.
 During their 13-year tenure, ASSIST expanded substantially.
 Following their retirement, the ASSIST Board of Directors named Robert and Anne Stanley as the third leadership team in ASSIST's history.
 Today, Martin Milne serves as President, with Bill Mena as Director of School Relations.

 To date, more than 6,100 students from 51 countries have become ASSIST Scholars.